vibe-project/vibe-project.github.io/projects/vibe-protocol/3.0.0-Alpha1/reference/index.md

 ---

 ## Reference Implementation
 To help understand and implement the protocol, reference implementation is provided.
 It is written in easy-to-read JavaScript with a lot of detailed notes you should be aware of.
 Also you can use it to verify your implementation casually and as the counterpart in your examples.
+See annotated source codes:

 <ul class="inline-list">
     <li><a href="../docs/server.html">Server</a></li>